nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Polymorphism - Exercise/Vehicles Extended/README.md

 Add a new command for the bus.
 You can drive the bus with or without people.
 With people, the air-conditioner is turned on and its fuel consumption per kilometer is increased by 1.4 liters.
 If there are no people on the bus, the air-conditioner is turned off and does not increase the fuel consumption.

 Finally, add validation for the amount of fuel given to the Refuel command – if it is 0 or negative, print "Fuel must be a positive number".

+### Input:

+	On the first three lines you will receive information about the vehicles in the format:
+  	"Vehicle {initial fuel quantity} {liters per km} {tank capacity}"
+	On the fourth line - the number of commands N that will be given on the next N lines On the next N lines - commands in format: